Connected TV: Fact and Fiction

 Although Connected TV may not be as popular as mobile or desktop streaming, its reach is expanding rapidly.
 In 2019, 57% of the general population used Connected TV at least once a month.
 Historically, advertising has been somewhat limited on Connected TV because viewership has been heavily skewed towards services like Netflix and Amazon, which are not ad-supported.
-Now, ad-supported content providers—such as Hulu and TV networks—have invested in Connected TV.
+Now, ad-supported content providers—such as Hulu and TV networks—have invested in Connected TV advertising.
 As Connected TV begins to outgrow traditional TV, many networks are joining in on the future of digital video.

 Fiction: There is no ad space available on Connected TV

-Connected TV is new territory for advertisers because only recently has there been an increase in ad-supported content providers.
+Connected TV is a new territory for advertisers because only recently has there been an increase in ad-supported content providers.
 Now that they have entered the realm, there is plenty of space for ads, and the “free” ad-supported content is what most viewers want.
 63% of ad-supported video viewers said they did not mind seeing ads if the content was free.
 Over half of these consumers said they liked when brands supported the content that they watched.

 While Connected TV is a digital platform, it still provides the opportunity to broadcast ads created for a traditional TV environment, such as :30 second TV spots.
-These ads run in HD-quality within TV-like programming—yet, Connected TV also offers what traditional advertising can’t, such as greater targeting opportunities.
+These ads run in HD-quality within TV-like programming—yet, Connected TV advertising also offers what traditional advertising can’t, such as greater targeting opportunities.

 Fiction: Programmatic advertising does not exist on Connected TV

 Since Connected TV is connected to the Internet, it does have ad inventory that is available programmatically.
-CTV provides the opportunity to extend your digital audience base and reach multiple viewers.
+CTV advertising provides the opportunity to extend your digital audience base and reach multiple viewers.
 While different than programmatic TV, Connected TV still offers opportunities to buy ads programmatically.